In Council’s Complaints Management Policy, a complaint is defined as:

 - Objections to a development application before Council determination.
 Visit the Make a Submission page.

-- Objections/dissatisfaction in regard to regulatory notices that are challengeable/reviewable via Court or other processes.
-View Council’s policy Enforcement of Unlawful Activity for objection options.
+- Objections/dissatisfaction in regard to regulatory notices which are challengeable/reviewable via Court or other processes.

 How to make a complaint

 All complaints (including those reporting sewer overflows) are for the attention of the General Manager.
 To make a complaint, use the following options: